superkisa/obsidian/Computer Vision/E9. RCNN_FastRCNN_FasterRCNN/R-CNN to Fast to Faster structure, main ideas, metrics and performance.md

 ![[Pasted image 20240110013057.png]]

-But the most popular one is
+But the most popular one is Selective Search.
+We will not go into details about this approach, let's just think, that we can somehow choose optimal windows

 #### R-CNN
-to be continued...